Revisiting the Matter Creation Process: Observational Constraints on Gravitationally Induced Dark Energy and the Hubble Tension: Datasets and Methodology

 where $\nu=N_{\textrm{data}}-N_{\textrm{par}}$ denotes the number of degrees of freedom, given by the difference between the number of data points and the number of free model parameters. $\chi^2_{\text{red}}\approx 1$ indicates a statistically acceptable fit.

-The total $\chi^2$, the reduced $\chi^2_{\text{red}}$, and the Bayesian Evidence are provided in Tables~\ref{TableConstraintsHigh},~\ref{TableConstraintsLow}, and~\ref{TableConstraintsFull}.
+The total $\chi^2_{\textrm{min}}$, the reduced $\chi^2_{\text{red}}$, the Bayesian evidence, and the Bayes factor are provided in Tables~\ref{TableConstraintsHigh},~\ref{TableConstraintsLow}, and~\ref{TableConstraintsFull}.
 The number of data points for each datasets considered in this work are summarized here for convenience: $N_{\textrm{data}}=$ 15 (CC), 1590 (SNe), 1 (SH0ES), 13 (BAOs), and 3 (CMB), respectively.